New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Saints stats and trends

-- The Saints covered the spread once when an underdog by 2.5 points or more last season (in two opportunities).
+- The Saints covered the spread when playing as at least 3-point underdogs in their only opportunity last year.

-- New Orleans and its opponents combined to go over the point total 10 out of 16 times last year.
+- New Orleans' games went over the point total 10 out of 16 times last year.

-- The Saints racked up eight more points per game (30.1) than the Patriots gave up (22.1) last season.
+- Last year the Saints scored eight more points per game (30.1) than the Patriots surrendered (22.1).

-- When New Orleans scored over 22.1 points last season, it was 8-6 against the spread and 11-3 overall.
+- New Orleans was 8-6 against the spread and 11-3 overall last season when the team notched more than 22.1 points.

-- New Orleans was 6-6 against the spread and 9-3 overall when the team amassed more than 353.8 yards last season.
+- When New Orleans amassed over 353.8 yards last year, the team was 6-6 against the spread and 9-3 overall.

 - The Saints had 17 giveaways last season, while the Patriots had 22 takeaways.